-I attended a business networking meeting this morning where, when I first walked in, a crowd stood around a woman who was showing everyone her left ring finger.
+I attended a business networking meeting, and when I first walked in, a crowd stood around a woman who was showing everyone her left ring finger.
 On it: a brand new diamond ring.

 As all the women admired the ring and congratulated her on her recent marriage, I asked the million dollar question, “How did you two meet?”